michel-garcia/rsync.nvim/README.md

 Both `SyncDown` and `SyncUp` accept `delete` as an **optional** argument which maps to `--delete` when executing `rsync`. **Use with caution as this could potentially result in data loss**.
 Refer to the manpages for `rsync` for more information.

-Similarly, passing `current` to either `SyncDown` or `SyncUp` will make the command sync the file in the current buffer only.
+Similarly, passing `current` to either `SyncDown` or `SyncUp` will sync the file in the current buffer only.